jainishmehta/checker-framework-languageserver-downloader/README.md

 and then `checker-framework-languageserver-downloader-all.jar` will be generated under `build/libs`.

-To format the source code, run `$ ./gradlew goJF`.
+To format the source code, run `$ ./gradlew spotlessApply`.

 When adding a new downloader for some new dependency, please inherit `BaseDownloader` and overwrite methods that you wish to change.
 We assume that